august-gruneisen/GitHub-Repo-Browser/README.md

 	- Each call uses a data model for request and response
 	- Data flows through a view model

 2. MainActivity code is empty.
-Fragments display results from the API with data binding
+Fragments display results from the network with data binding
 	- Utilizes NavHostFragment to navigate between fragments
-	- Most logic is within ViewModel
+	- Most logic is inside the ViewModel

 3. Repo card view includes hidden fields for details (stars, watchers, issue count, forks count)
 	- Click handler toggles visibility for details